-sufficient to meet 60 to 180 days' demand.
-In addition, under the planned Mining Act to be adopted by the Diet, Japan is to restrict access to rare-earth resources in Japan's exclusive economic zone (offshore deposits).

-- Korea: State owned Korea Resources Corporation runs a stockpile storage system for rare metals. - China: big state-owned enterprises are encouraged to take a leading role in their sectors, to ensure market stability, compliance with government directives and maximum benefit for China.
-The government actively supports consolidation into few powerful companies, often also state-owned. - The UK and Australia: The two countries have set up Working Group on critical minerals in 2021.
-Australia and the UK are continuing to identify investment opportunities that would bolster Australia's critical minerals sector and the UK's manufacturing and energy ambitions. - UK: Plans to adopt the Critical Minerals Strategy later this year to set out steps to ensure the UK's long-term security of supply for critical minerals.
-It will help create the conditions needed to grow this vital sector and set out how the UK aims to work with other countries to create international standards and ensure supply chains are robust. - UK: The UK also plans to establish the Critical Minerals Intelligence Centre, which will provide ongoing intelligence on the supply of and demand for critical minerals.
+- Japan: Under the planned revision of JOGMEC ACT to be submitted to the Diet JOGMEC is to s Japanese businesses' rare earths exploration and refining operations113. - Japan: JOGMEC operates a national stockpiling system of rare metals to secure long-term raw in sufficient to meet 60 to 180 days' demand.
+In addition, under the planned Mining Act to be adopted access to rare-earth resources in Japan's exclusive economic zone (offshore deposits). - Korea: State owned Korea Resources Corporation runs a stockpile storage system for rare metals. - China: big state-owned enterprises are encouraged to take a leading role in their sectors, to ensure m government directives and maximum benefit for China.
+The government actively supports consolidatio often also state-owned. - The UK and Australia: The two countries have set up Working Group on critical minerals in 20 continuing to identify investment opportunities that would bolster Australia's critical minerals sector a energy ambitions. - UK: Plans to adopt the Critical Minerals Strategy later this year to set out steps to ensure the UK for critical minerals.
+It will help create the conditions needed to grow this vital sector and set out how countries to create international standards and ensure supply chains are robust. - UK: The UK also plans to establish the Critical Minerals Intelligence Centre, which will provide on of and demand for critical minerals.